KyrtinSilver/kyrtin-s-site/src/essays/021_Assymetric_Trust.md

 ---
-title: "021 - Trust in Research"
+title: "021 - Assymetric Trust"
 layout: essay.njk
 date: "2023-08-05"
 ---

-#Trust is a critical component that human society requires to function.
+Trust is a critical component that human society requires to function.

 It is asymmetrical, in that it is much harder to rebuild than it is to lose.
-Trust is currently being lost at an alarming pace in many domains, a process accelerated by "generative #AI".
-While criticisms of #fraud in peer review are often met with skepticism, #Nature, one of the few remaining unquestioned journals, has recently released [a damning article on the topic](https://www.nature.com/articles/d41586-023-02299-w).
+Trust is currently being lost at an alarming pace in many domains, a process accelerated by "generative AI".
+While criticisms of fraud in peer review are often met with skepticism, Nature, one of the few remaining unquestioned journals, has recently released [a damning article on the topic](https://www.nature.com/articles/d41586-023-02299-w).

 Randomized controlled trial (RCT) studies in medicine are one of the most serious kinds of peer review studies anyone can publish.
 These research papers face some of the greatest scrutiny among the vast variety of papers that get published today...and yet: